microbit-foundation/dev-docs/software/runtime.md

 * device drivers representing the major hardware blocks on the micro:bit, including the LED display, sensors, file system, radio and bluetooth profile.
 * managed types that help keep your programs safe from the complexities of memory management.
 Originally implemented for higher level languages to exploit, they have also proven very useful for C/C++ programmers too.

-When writing C/C++ code for the micro:bit, use of the micro:bit runtime is highly recommended.
-It provides an easy to use API for C/C++ programs, and is written in a componentised manner so that you can use only the parts you need (for example, just the MicroBitDisplay).
-The micro:bit can also be programmed using the Mbed HAL directly, for those developers seeking more low level access to the hardware.
+The micro:bit <span class="v1">v1</span> can also be programmed using the Mbed HAL directly, for those developers seeking more low level access to the hardware.

-### Component Oriented Device Abstraction Layer (CODAL)
+### Component Oriented Device Abstraction Layer (CODAL)- V2
 The [Component Oriented Device Abstraction Layer (CODAL)](https://lancaster-university.github.io/codal/) is an evolution of the DAL runtime that abstracts each hardware component of the micro:bit as a software component.
-CODAL supports a range of devices and processors.
+CODAL supports a range of devices and processors, inlcuding the micro:bit <span class="v2">v2</span> device.

 Key components of micro:bit CODAL are: